techandsoftware/teletext/README.md

 ## Event API

-Your application can dispatch these events as an alternative to using the API.
+Your application can dispatch these events as an alternative to using the teletext instance API.

 | Event | Use |
 |-------|------|